Advancing Contraceptive Access Toolkit

 Birth Control 101: Understand why everyone needs access to the full range of FDA approved methods of birth control.

 Pharmacist Prescribing of Hormonal Birth Control: Over the last few years there has been a growing interest in expanding the authority of pharmacists to directly prescribe and dispense some hormonal birth control methods.
-This fact sheet includes an overview of the policy, including benefits and implementation considerations, and a table summarizing policies in the 18 states that allow pharmacists to prescribe birth control.
-We have also created an infographic of this information.
-Also see our new state-specific pharmacist prescribing factsheets.
+This fact sheet includes an overview of the policy, including benefits and implementation considerations, and a table summarizing policies in the 24 states that allow pharmacists to prescribe birth control.
+Also see our state-specific pharmacist prescribing factsheets

 Sample Op-Eds on State Contraceptive Landscapes: Use these state-specific sample op-eds/blogs to raise attention on the issues and solutions in your state.
 More states will be available in the near future.